KennyChen880127/Implementation-of-a-Building-Advertising-using-Instance-Segmentation-and-Augmented-Reality/README.md

 <div align="center">
 <h1>
 <b>
-Implementation of a Building Advertising System using Instance Segmentation and Augmented Reality
+Implementation of a Building Advertising using Instance Segmentation and Augmented Reality
 </b>
 </h1>
 </div>